greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 Another painful aspect is error reporting.
 In AXI, errors (bresp and rresp) come back to a hapless master.
 Usually there is no idea what to do with them.
 In best case, it just raises interrupt.
 In RINGS, All errors arrived to a predefined  master, called the ANCHOR.
 There was one place to deal with system errors.
 The error messages arrived at fifo attached to the ANCHOR and it could deal with them at it's own pace.
 Similar idea is good to implement here.

+Adding SER-DES option.
+Serialize AXI bus to any requested wire width and reconstruct it on the other end..

+## What's missing

+1. Currently, Fixed priority in service.
+Will be made round robin or something.
+2. Some modules are in development stage:  clock and width changers.
+3. Not enough verification.
+Ongoing.
+4. Not going to add AHB interfaces.
+You probably have them already.
+If not, good for You.
+5. Not going to build it in VHDL.
+Enough weapons as it is.